shaneleblanc/portfolio-django/content/Resume.md

 title: Resume

-# Resume page
+# Resume

-This page is under construction.
+Please contact me for a copy of my Resume.
+Thanks!